 Understanding fear and stress in your dog

+Almost all dogs are afraid of something and most of the time this is not a problem because it does not show very often.
 If you are reading this it's probably because your dog is afraid of things that he encounters daily and barking is his way of dealing with it.
+Your goal: to teach your dog to feel secure and find safety in you when needed.

 • Fight: It may start with a mild aggressive dog behavior like barking and escalate to growling, snapping and biting.
 This option could get one or both parties involved injured!